Elixonus/doppler/README.md

 Only crests are illustrated in the rendering of waves.

-Currently when multiple waves collide, interference is not accounted for.
+When multiple waves collide, interference is not accounted for at the moment.

 ## Observer